 It depends on the complexity of your complaint and how quickly we can get all the necessary information.
-More than 50% of complaints can be resolved within three months of our receiving them but more complex complaints can be quite time consuming.
-You should be prepared to allow time for a thorough investigation to take place.
+We resolve more than half of our complaints within three months of receiving them.
+Complex complaints can be quite time-consuming.
+You should be prepared to allow time for a thorough investigation.
 Very occasionally, it may take more than a year to complete an investigation.
-We will always keep you informed about progress.
+We will always keep you up to date with progress.

 No. Our service is free.

 We decide each complaint on its merits.
 We are independent of the banks, consumer organisations and the government.

 No, it's entirely up to you whether you accept – or reject – our decision.
 You are always free to go to the courts, the Disputes Tribunal or any other complaint resolution scheme.

 Does the Banking Ombudsman investigate all complaints personally?

 No. An investigator is assigned to your case.
 Sometimes, the Banking Ombudsman will personally review a complaint and make a decision on it.

 How do I make a complaint if I can’t speak English, I am disabled or I can’t follow the usual process for other reasons?